OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 + Additional full conference and expo-only passes may be purchased [here](https://www.eventbrite.com/e/owasp-global-appsec-washington-dc-2023-tickets-519195877847).
 Unfortunately, we are unable to offer any additional discounts other than what is included in your exhibitor/sponsorship package.
 + Each 8' x 10' Gold/Silver Booth will be set with 8' high black and white back drape, 3' high black side drape, one 6'L x 30"H black draped table, two Limerick® chairs by Herman Miller, and one wastebasket.
 Booths 300 sqft or less will receive an identification sign.
 Booths larger than 300 sqft may receive an identification sign upon request from Freeman.

-Each 8' x 20' Diamond Booth will be set with 8' high black and white back drape, 3' high black side drape, two 6'L x 30"H black draped tables, four Limerick® chairs by Herman Miller, and one wastebasket.
-Booths 300 sqft or less will receive an identification sign.
-Booths larger than 300 sqft may receive an identification sign upon request.

 ### Preparing for the Conference

 + Event Location: Marriott Marquis Washington DC, 901 Massachusetts Avenue, NW, Washington, DC 20001 USA